 The plant accepts all coloured glass bottles and jars for processing through sorting the mixed glass back into their original colours and rejecting any contamination.
 The recycled material is then transformed into high quality finished products for the food, beverage and pharmaceuticals industries.

 The council said the facility features some of the most advanced recycling technologies to be found in the world.
 It encompasses 15 “scientific eye” optical sorters, x-ray sorters, over 1/2km of conveyer belts and 2.5km of electrical cabling across 3 floors of processing towers.

-Councillor Allan Henderson, chair of The Highland Council’s communities and place welcomes the new recycling system.
-He said, “The Highland Council is fortunate to be able to send glass bottles and jars to this impressive facility, which removes the need for the public to colour segregate their glass.
+Councillor Allan Henderson, chair of The Highland Council’s communities and place committee, said, “The Highland Council is fortunate to be able to send glass bottles and jars to this impressive facility, which removes the need for the public to colour segregate their glass.
 Mixed glass recycling is going to be of great benefit to the council and the public.
 It will be much quicker and easier to recycle glass and it will improve the efficiency of collecting the material meaning we will no longer see one bank full to overflowing and another next to it partly empty.
 We also hope to see a reduction in the public leaving bags of glass at the Recycling Points due to one particular colour bank being full.